Goodernews/advent_of_code/README.md

 # Advent of Code

-My advent of code solutions for the 2021 set
+My advent of code solutions for previous years.
+I use this for practice.
+I write my solutions in:

+* Python
+* R
+* Bash script